 The Department may also issue special forbearance guidance in disaster situations such as after the September 11 terrorist attacks or after natural disasters.

-See the special programs for military section of this site for information about other options for military service members and certain civilians affected by war or national emergencies.
+See the programs for military section for information about other options for military service members and certain civilians affected by war or national emergencies.